HubSpot/BuckyClient/README.md

 various functions take to run.
 Most importantly, it's taking the measurements on actual page loads, so the data has the potential to be much more valuable than in vitro measurements.

-If you already use statsd or OpenTSDB, you can get started in just a few minutes.
+If you already use statsd, OpenTSDB or InfluxDB, you can get started in just a few minutes.
 If you're not collecting stats, you [should start](http://github.hubspot.com/BuckyServer/getting_started/choosing_a_stats_service/)!
 What gets measured gets managed.